mlswg/mls-protocol/draft-ietf-mls-protocol.md

 for the same client, the committer again chooses one to include and considers the rest invalid.

-The Commit MUST NOT combine proposals sent within different epochs.
-In the event that a valid proposal is omitted from the next Commit, the sender of the proposal SHOULD retransmit it in the new epoch.
+The _Commit_ MUST NOT combine proposals sent within different epochs.
+In the event that a valid proposal is omitted from the next _Commit_, the sender of the proposal SHOULD retransmit it in the new epoch.

-A member of the group MAY send a Commit that references no proposals at all, which would thus have empty vectors for `updates`, `removes`, and `adds`.
-Such a Commit resets the sender's leaf and the nodes along its direct path, and provides forward secrecy and post-compromise security with regard to the sender of the Commit.
+A member of the group MAY send a _Commit_ that references no proposals at all, which would thus have empty vectors for `updates`, `removes`, and `adds`.
+Such a _Commit_ resets the sender's leaf and the nodes along its direct path, and provides forward secrecy and post-compromise security with regard to the sender of the _Commit_.
 An Update proposal can be regarded as a "lazy" version of this operation, where only the leaf changes and intermediate nodes are blanked out.

-The `path` field of a Commit message MUST be populated if the Commit covers at least one Update or Remove proposal, i.e., if the length of the `updates` or `removes vectors is greater than zero.
-The `path` field MUST also be populated if the Commit covers no proposals at all (i.e., if all three proposal vectors are empty).
+The `path` field of a _Commit_ message MUST be populated if the _Commit_ covers at least one Update or Remove proposal, i.e., if the length of the `updates` or `removes vectors is greater than zero.
+The `path` field MUST also be populated if the _Commit_ covers no proposals at all (i.e., if all three proposal vectors are empty).
 The `path` field MAY be omitted if the Commit covers only Add proposals.
 In pseudocode, the logic for whether the `path` field is required is as follows: